Terenceyuyue/varFEM/README.md

 - The toolbox has two important folders：fem and variational.

-  - fem: It includes all kinds of source code.
+  - fem: It contains all source files for solving various partial differential equations.
   - variational: A new feature is the variational formulation based programming.
 It extends the applicaton in fem folder.
                  We have already provided P1, P2 and P3 Lagrange elements for one dimensional and two dimensional problems as well as                    the vectorized problems, e.g. the linear elasticity problem.

-- example: All examples corresponding to fem and variational are placed in the example folder.
+- example: All running examples corresponding to fem and variational are placed in the example folder.

 - tool: You can find functions involving visulization, boundary setting, mesh generation, and numerical integration and so on.

-- pdedata: It provides information of equations associated with examples in example folder.
+- pdedata: It provides information of PDE equations associated with examples in example folder.

 - meshdata: It stories mesh data used in all kinds of examples.